caddyserver/website/src/docs/markdown/caddyfile/directives/file_server.md

 - **<template_file>** is an optional custom template file to use for directory listings.
 Defaults to the template that can be found [here in the source code ![external link](/resources/images/external-link.svg)](https://github.com/caddyserver/caddy/blob/master/modules/caddyhttp/fileserver/browsetpl.go).
 - **precompressed** is the list of encoding formats to search for precompressed sidecar files.
 - **&lt;formats...&gt;** is the ordered list of encoding formats to search for precompressed sidecar files.
 Supported formats are `gzip`, `zstd` and `br`.
+- **status** is an optional status code override to be used when writing the response.
+Particularly useful when responding to a request with a custom error page.
+Can be a 3-digit status code, For example: `404`.
+Placeholders are supported.
+By default, the written status code will typically be `200`, or `206` for partial content.

 ## Examples